vtexdocs/helpcenter/README.md

     `revert` | changes that revert previous commits | PATCH

     __* [SemVer specification says the MAJOR version zero (0.y.z) is for initial development](https://semver.org/#spec-item-4).
-Because of this, until this repository reaches a first stable version of the Developers Portal (with a specified major release), the automatic release won't lead to any MAJOR version, but only PATCH and MINOR (breaking changes commits will result in MINOR bumps).__
+Because of this, until this repository reaches a first stable version of the Help Center Portal (with a specified major release), the automatic release won't lead to any MAJOR version, but only PATCH and MINOR (breaking changes commits will result in MINOR bumps).__

     **Examples:**